mvkvc/coinbase_stream/README.md

 # coinbase_stream

-Connect to the Coinbase websocket API, record the top `N` price levels and volumes for given pairs, and optionally upload to Azure.
+Connect to the Coinbase WebSocket API, record the top `N` price levels and volumes for given pairs, and optionally upload to Azure.
 See `python src/listen.py --help` for available options.